 - Small bowl

 First, you need to prepare for the process.
-You can put masking tape on the aerator or on the pliers to keep your faucet from getting scratched.
+You can put masking tape on the aerator or on the pliers to keep your faucet or showerhead from getting scratched.
 You may want to cover up the sink drain, or else smaller parts of the aerator could fall through.
 Finally, you may also want to line the counter with a towel.
 Next, use the pliers to screw the aerator clockwise — and carefully.
 If you squeeze or twist with too much force, parts of the aerator can break.
 Once the aerator is off, you can take out the inside screens.
 Pushing them out might work; here is where the paper clip could come in handy.
 If you still cannot get the screens out, you can put the aerator in your solution for half an hour.